ampproject/amphtml/ads/google/a4a/docs/Network-Impl-Guide.md

 ></amp-ad>
 ```

-To create an ad network implementation, you must perform the following:
+To create an ad network implementation, perform the following steps:

 1. Create a new extension in the `extensions` directory of the AMP HTML Github
     [repository](https://github.com/ampproject/amphtml/tree/master/extensions)